geacosta94/Masters-Dissertation/README.md

 # Masters-Dissertation
-Clustering Algorithms applied to unsupervised feature extraction for categorical, numeric, and free text data
+This repository contains the code and final paper for my master’s dissertation project.
+The project is the culmination of earning my MSc in Business Analytics from the University College of London.
+This project began as a customer segmentation exercise in partnership with Centrepoint, a UK-based non-profit focused on helping young people at risk of or experiencing homelessness.
+The work involves applying clustering Algorithms to unsupervised feature extraction for categorical, numeric, and free text features, with the final paper and Jupyter notebook providing a detailed explanation of the project's context, methodology, and results.